SciTools/cartopy/docs/source/index.rst

    bugs which cover the issue before making a new one).
  * Help others with cartopy questions on `StackOverflow <https://stackoverflow.com/questions/tagged/cartopy>`_.
- * Contribute to the documentation fixing typos, adding examples, explaining things more clearly, or even re-designing its layout/logos etc..
-The `documentation source <https://github.com/SciTools/cartopy>`_ is kept in the same repository as the source code.
+ * Contribute to the documentation fixing typos, adding examples, explaining things more clearly, or even re-designing its layout/logos etc. The `documentation source <https://github.com/SciTools/cartopy>`_ is kept in the same repository as the source code.
- * Contribute bug fixes (:issues:`a list of outstanding bugs can be found on github <bug>`).
+ * Contribute bug fixes (:issues:`a list of outstanding bugs can be found on GitHub <Type%3A%20bug>`).
  * Contribute enhancements and new features on the issue tracker.
  * Chat with users and developers in the `Gitter chat room <https://gitter.im/SciTools/cartopy>`_.